aadityadar/SAMVAAD/index.md

 | May 8 | [Tanika Chakraborty](https://www.iimcal.ac.in/users/tanika) (IIM Calcutta) | [Caste, Courts and Business](https://www.dropbox.com/s/0qbjshi7hzkp0jz/Abstract_Webinar_Tanika.pdf?dl=0) (joint with [Sarani Saha](https://www.iitk.ac.in/new/sarani-saha), Divya Shukla, [Anirban Mukherjee](https://sites.google.com/view/anirbanm/home)) |
 | May 1 | [Garima Agarwal](https://sites.google.com/view/garima-agarwal) (DSE) | Improving school attendance for adolescent girls - Evidence from a policy experiment in Delhi's public schools |

 Note: There was no talk in December 2020 and December 2021 due to conflicts with winter conferences in India.
-There was no talk in July 2021 to avoid conflict with [SERI's annual workshop](https://seriindiadotorg.wordpress.com/annual-workshop/).
+There was no talk in July 2021 and July 2022 to avoid conflict with [SERI's annual workshop](https://seri.network/events/).
 There was also no talk in Jan 2022 on account of the job market season in India.